-GCDirectory Dependency Diagram

-December 13th, 2018
+GCdirectory Roadmap & Dependencies

+January 23rd 2019

-The Directory Dependency diagram was created to determine which user story functions are dependent on other user stories to define the order in which the user stories would be designed and built.
+The GCdirectory Roadmap and Dependency diagram was created to determine what user story functions are dependent on other user stories to define the order in which the user stories would be designed and built.

-This document is a plan for everyone working on the Directory project to know the connections between each user story, and the work expected from them.
+This document is a plan for everyone working on the Directory project to know the connections between each user story.

 Diagram:

-Editable diagram: https://www.draw.io/#Hgctools-outilsgc%2Fux_prototypes%2Fmaster%2FDirectory_Service%2FDirectory_User_Stories%2FDirectory_dependencies_v04.xml

-PDF Version:

-https://github.com/gctools-outilsgc/ux_prototypes/blob/master/Directory_Service/Directory_User_Stories/Directory_dependencies_v04.pdf

 Phase details

 This plan is split into four phases determined by what must be finished before work on a certain user story can begin.

 Phase 1 contains the user stories with foundational functions and design.
-The artifacts (link or where to go should go here) of this phase define all of the work going forward.
-This work was entirely carried out by the DED team, and will be completed by (date).
+The of this phase define all of the work going forward.
+This work was entirely carried out by the DED team.

 Phase 2 is split into two sections as development work during this phase can occur synchronously in order to increase capacity:

-Phase 2A works on the functions and design which will appear under the "Teams I supervise" tab for the Supervisor user.
-This work will be carried out by the DED team and is expected to be completed by (date).
+Phase 2 – Path A works on the functions and design which will appear under the "Teams I supervise" tab for the Supervisor user.
+This work will be carried out by the DED Team.

-Phase 2B works on the functions appearing under the "My team" tab for the Staff user, as well as the design for the Supervisor managing their approval requests.
-This work will be carried out by ___ and is expected to be finished by (date)
+Phase 2 – Path B works on the functions appearing under the "My team" tab for the Staff user, as well as the design for the Supervisor managing their approval requests.

-Phase 3 works on the notification engine for all necessary interactions as defined in the workflow document (link).
-It will be carried out by ____ and is expected to be finished by (date).
+Phase 3 - works on the notification engine for all necessary interactions as defined in the workflow document.

-Phase 4 is split into two sections as work during this phase can occur synchronously.
+Phase 4 – Path A & B is split into two sections as work during this phase can occur synchronously.
 Both phase A and B work on the Org chart, and different types of users registering to the system.
-Phase 4A will be carried out by ___ and is expected to be finished by (date).
-Phase 4B will be carried out by ___ and is expected to be finished by (date)

-Gantt chart will be here when we have dates: